-Searching for the most red cards ever given in a single game – answer: *36*
+Searching for the most red cards ever given in one game – answer: *36*

 Sometimes, you can just sense it coming.
 The tension building, the tackles flying in, the all-out rage of a Sunday league game being transferred onto the professional stage.